LilyAsFlora/Ririi/doc/Verbs.md

 ### Aspect

-As is the case in many Slavic languages, Rirī distinguishes between the perfective and imperfective aspect.
+As is the case in many Slavic languages, Rirī distinguishes the perfective and imperfective aspect.
 Here's the roles they play in Rirī:

 - The **perfective** aspect indicates a simple event that has been accomplished.
 - The **imperfective** aspect indicates a repeated, ongoing, or otherwise incomplete action.

-The perfective aspect is unmarked, but to indicate the imperfective aspect, append *e* as a suffix.
+The perfective aspect is unmarked.

+To indicate the imperfective aspect, append the suffix *e*.

 - *Mōrae*.
 I was thinking. *Mōrue*.
 I am thinking. *Mōrie*.
 I will be thinking.
 - *Namae*.
 I was hiding. *Namue.* I am hiding. *Namie*.
 I will be hiding.